muttoni/twitter3/README.md

 ![image](https://user-images.githubusercontent.com/27052451/202925591-1053d059-57a5-419c-9884-339ef7ed1001.png)

-A companion app to a tutorial I'm writing (in progress) on hackmd.io - SOON!
+A companion app to a tutorial I'm writing (in progress) on hackmd.io, where I introduce web3 concepts by building a progressively more complex version of Twitter, completely on chain! - will be out SOON!

 This app is based on the awesome scaffold by [Chase Fleming](https://github.com/chasefleming/fcl-next-scaffold) which includes stuff like: